AntoPorter/CopilotForSecurity/CopilotForSecurity/Prompts/readme.md

 # Copilot for Security - Report Prompting

-Where possible when retrieving information from Sentinel and Defender XDR, specify the following details (if possible):
+Where possible when retrieving information from Sentinel and Defender XDR, specify the following details:

 Microsoft Sentinel:
 - Tenant ID